 Mandarin Language Courses

-Based on SEAS´s already considerable expertise in teaching Chinese, the Confucius Institute offers evening and weekend courses, which are not-university-credited, therefore they are open to everyone aged 18 and above, at low costs.
+The Confucius Institute offers evening and weekend courses, which are not-university-credited, therefore they are open to everyone aged 18 and above, at low costs.

 Survival Chinese is a 5-day evening course for learners with little or no prior knowledge of Mandarin, and is on offer three times a year (end of January, early June and end of September).
 It aims at introducing Chinese language and focuses on listening and speaking skills.
 It runs over a week, Monday to Friday, with 10 contact hours, covering the most basic communications in several interested topics.
 Course materials are “New Experience Chinese” that is developed by the SCI.